shnurkovoleksandr-hash/quantapilot/docs/40_acceptance.md

 - Runs record metrics (tokens, cost, duration) and logs in PostgreSQL.
 - Notifications are delivered to Telegram at run start, gate requests and completion.
 - The anchor gate, milestone M‑001 gate and first‑merge gate are implemented and block further progress until approved.【876102779380499†L31-L33】
+- **Secrets management is operational** with SOPS/age encryption, CI/CD integration, and RBAC mapping for n8n credentials.

 ## Quality Gates